vimpunk/cratetorrent/DESIGN.md

 torrent, so the whole torrent's file system structure needs to be set up before the download is begun.

-For single file downloads supported the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.
+For single file downloads support the file allocation is very simple: the to-be-downloaded file is checked for existence and the first write creates the file.